Comment on page

 - go fmt.
 Go has an opinioned formatter called

 go fmt.
 Your editor should be running this on every file save.

-Run tests.
-It goes without saying that you should be able to do any of the above and then quickly re-run your tests to ensure your refactoring hasn't broken anything
+- Run tests.
+You should be able to do any of the above and then quickly re-run your tests to ensure your refactoring hasn't broken anything.

 In addition, to help you work with your code you should be able to: